6 Natural Regions of Colombia: Discover their Secrets and Culture

 Amazonas (Leticia)

-The only way to get to Leticia, the capital, is by plane.
+The only way to Leticia, the capital, is by plane.
 This department doesn’t have road connections with the central part of the country.
-It borders Peru (west) and Brazil (south & east).
+It borders Peru (west) and Brazil (south and east).
 Going to Amazonas is like switching off the world you know and getting to experience the magnificence of nature in its wildest form.
-Boat trips on the Amazon River and mind-blowing stays in remote ecolodge are the way to go.
+Boat trips on the Amazon River and mind-blowing stays in remote ecolodges are the way to go.

 Caqueta (Florencia)